 My educational philosophy is simple: we have a moral imperative to improve the life chances of all our students and to give them opportunities and experiences which will change their lives and enable them to go on to better the lives of others.
 I want our young people to be proud of where they come from – of their school and their community - and to be ambitious and aspirational in all they do.

-My name is Andrew Oliver and I joined Whitworth Community High School five years ago as Assistant Headteacher with responsibility for teaching and learning after having previously worked in schools in Rochdale, Oldham and Manchester.
-After successfully undertaking my role from April 2014, I was promoted to the role of Deputy Headteacher in September 2018.
-In addition to my deputising responsibility and teaching commitment in Religious Studies and Music, my remit is to ensure that teaching at WCHS is the best that it can possibly be so that learning opportunities for students are maximised in all lessons.
+I joined Whitworth Community High School in 2014 as Assistant Headteacher with responsibility for Teaching and Learning after having previously worked in schools in Rochdale, Oldham and Manchester.
+I was promoted to my substantive role of Deputy Headteacher in September 2018.
+In addition to my responsibility to deputise for the Headteacher my remit is to ensure that the Quality of Education at WCHS is the best that it can possibly be so that learning opportunities for students are maximised in all lessons.
+I also take the lead with my colleagues on the Senior Leadership Team to ensure that behaviour is good and attitudes to learning are positive so that students can get on with their studies and develop as young people.

 Assistant Headteacher (Literacy & Intervention)